 Biotin is a water-soluble vitamin that acts as an essential cofactor for enzymes that regulate fatty acid metabolism.
 Proper fat production is critical for the health of the skin, since skin cells are rapidly replaced and are constantly in contact with the external environment, and fatty acids in the skin protect the cells against damage and water loss.
 When biotin intake is insufficient, fat production is altered, and the skin cells are the first to develop symptoms.

-A deficiency of biotin causes hair loss and a characteristic scaly, erythematous (red and inflamed) dermatitis around the mouth and other areas of the face and scalp.
+A nutrient deficiency of biotin causes hair loss and a characteristic scaly, erythematous (red and inflamed) dermatitis around the mouth and other areas of the face and scalp.
 (6) In infants, biotin deficiency manifests as “cradle cap”, or scaly dermatitis of the scalp.
 This condition appears as crusty yellow or white patches on the scalp, behind the ears, and around the face.
 In adults, this condition is called seborrheic dermatitis and can occur in many different areas of the skin.
 Biotin deficiency can also be a cause of dandruff for some people.

 Sulfur, the third most abundant mineral in the human body, is an extremely important dietary compound for both skin health and overall wellness.
 Yet we rarely hear about sulfur in mainstream nutrition, and many people do not even know which foods provide it.
 In fact, a large proportion of our population is likely eating a diet deficient in sulfur, which could be causing the initiation and progression of many inflammatory and degenerative diseases.
 (8) While the benefits of a diet rich in sulfur are numerous, I will focus on the effect consuming adequate sulfur can have on the health of the skin.

-Sulfur is necessary for collagen synthesis, which gives the skin its structure and strength.
-The breakdown of collagen or insufficient production of collagen as we age is one of the major contributors to the development of wrinkles, and dietary sulfur significantly affects the production of collagen in our skin.

 Animals fed a sulfur deficient diet produce less collagen than normal, demonstrating how a diet with inadequate sulfur can contribute to a reduction in collagen and subsequently cause an increase in skin wrinkling.
 (9) Getting enough sulfur in your diet can help maintain collagen production and keep your skin looking firm.

 Sulfur is also required for the synthesis of glutathione, one of the most important antioxidants in the body.
 High levels of glutathione in the body can prevent damage caused by free radicals, which are thought to be the major cause of cellular aging.
 (10) The free radical theory of aging suggests that aging results from accumulation of cellular damage from excess reactive oxygen species that are generated as a consequence of oxidative metabolism.
 High levels of glutathione in the body can reduce the damage caused by these reactive oxygen species, helping to slow down the visible signs of aging.
 Glutathione also regulates the production of prostaglandins, reducing inflammation and possibly affecting symptoms of inflammatory skin conditions.
 (11) The level of glutathione in the body is greatly impacted by having adequate sulfur, specifically sulfur-containing amino acids, in the diet.
 (12, 13)